 Arley Hall is one of the most interesting and attractive stately homes in the North West.
-The elaborate ceilings & oak panelling, impressive fireplaces, intricate stained glass and beautiful contents make Arley Hall very special.
+The elaborate ceilings and oak panelling, impressive fireplaces, intricate stained glass and beautiful contents make Arley Hall a very special family home.
 Visitors are enthralled by entering a piece of living history.
 As a result it gives an insight into the life and history of a family that has cherished Arley as their home for over 500 years.

-The present Hall stands on the same site as the first Hall built by the family 1469.
-The Hall standing was built between 1832 and 1845 by Rowland Egerton-Warburon.
-George Latham, was the architect who was from Nantwich.
-It is situated at the very heart of the Estate and consequently overlooks the famous Gardens and beautifully landscaped Park.
+The present Hall stands on the same site as the first Hall built by the family in 1469.
+The Hall now standing was built between 1832 and 1845 by Rowland Egerton-Warburton.
+George Latham was the architect who was from Nantwich.
+The Hall is situated at the very heart of the Estate and consequently overlooks the famous Gardens and beautifully landscaped Park.
 The stonework of the house is Hollington stone.

 The Dining Room